 Project Manager, HTE@USC

-Responsibilities: Graduate program curriculum support, clinician and hospital liaison, medical and engineering research, medical device project support, student project management, workshops and event coordination.
+Responsibilities: Graduate program curriculum support, clinician and hospital liaison, medical and engineering research, medical device project support, project management, medical device competition support, workshops and event coordination.

 Background: Masters Degree from The University of Toronto where my graduate work focused on pathology and patterns, history of medicine and history of biology.
 My graduate thesis concentrated on systems thinking with a focus on complexity in the immune system.